cogcommscience-lab/bad_news_bias/headline_scoring/scoring_readme.txt

 ## Get The Code Working
-In anew_sentiment_analysis.py, update the nlp path to reflect where you stored the Stanford Core NLP Directory In anew_sentiment_analysis.py, update the anew path to reflect where you stored the ANEW dictionary News headlines should be a .txt file where each row encodes one headline
+In anew_sentiment_analysis.py, update the nlp path to reflect where you stored the Stanford Core NLP Directory In anew_sentiment_analysis.py, update the anew path to reflect where you stored the ANEW dictionary
+Important:
+	News headlines should be a .txt file where each row encodes one headline The code works at the sentence level, and sentences are determined by a "."
+	So, if a headline includes two sentences split by a ".", each sentence will get its own score Alternatively, headlines will be grouped together into one long sentence until a "." is found.
+	Therefore, be careful to make sure each headline has only one "." at the very end of the headline.

 ## Run the code
 $ python anew_sentiment_analysis.py --dir /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/ --file /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/economic_news_arrticles_usa_2021_headlines_only.txt --out /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/ --mode mean